Prehistoric Britain: Bronze Age

-This period can be sub-divided into an earlier phase (2300 to 1200 BC) and a later one (1200 – 700 BC).
+This period can be sub-divided into an earlier phase (2300–1200 BC) and a later one (1200–700 BC).
 Beaker pottery appears in England around 2475–2315 cal.
 BC along with flat axes and burial practices of inhumation.
 With the revised Stonehenge chronology, this is after the Sarsen Circle and trilithons were erected at Stonehenge.
 Several regions of origin have been postulated for the Beaker culture, notably the Iberian peninsula, the Netherlands and Central Europe.
 Beaker techniques brought to Britain the skill of refining metal.
 At first the users made items from copper, but from around 2150 BCE smiths had discovered how to smelt bronze (which is much harder than copper) by mixing copper with a small amount of tin.
 With this discovery, the Bronze Age arrived in Britain.
 Over the next thousand years, bronze gradually replaced stone as the main material for tool and weapon making.

 Britain had large, easily accessible reserves of tin in the modern areas of Cornwall and Devon and thus tin mining began.
 By around 1600 BC the southwest of Britain was experiencing a trade boom as British tin was exported across Europe, evidence of ports being found in Southern Devon at Bantham and Mount Batten.
 Copper was mined at the Great Orme in North Wales.

 The Beaker people were also skilled at making ornaments from gold, silver and copper, and examples of these have been found in graves of the wealthy Wessex culture of central southern Britain.

 Early Bronze Age Britons buried their dead beneath earth mounds known as barrows, often with a beaker alongside the body.
 Later in the period, cremation was adopted as a burial practice with cemeteries of urns containing cremated individuals appearing in the archaeological record, with deposition of metal objects such as daggers.
 People of this period were also largely responsible for building many famous prehistoric sites such as the later phases of Stonehenge along with Seahenge.
 The Bronze Age people lived in round houses and divided up the landscape.
 Stone rows are to be seen on, for example, Dartmoor.
 They ate cattle, sheep, pigs and deer as well as shellfish and birds.
 They carried out salt manufacture.
 The wetlands were a source of wildfowl and reeds.
 There was ritual deposition of offerings in the wetlands and in holes in the ground.